PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 # Fabulously Optimized

-If you don't want to search, and install these mods manually, then give a try to the [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized) modpack.
+If you don't want to search, and install these mods manually, then try the [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized) modpack.

 See the [MultiMC/MultiMC (auto-update)](https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#multimc) guide for help installing it.
 These instructions will work for PolyMC too.